CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 xxx means a section needs to be fixed

+## A Note About Reporting

+I merged (some of) Reporting in with the rest in order to make a single comprehensive document.
+Skip all sections marked as Reporting until you have mastered the rest.
+Trust me.
+If you try to learn it all at once you will be overwhelmed both with volume and with contradicting rules.
+Some of Clarey's Reporting rules conflict with Steven's Intermediate rules, and vice versa.
+Even if you stick to Steven's rules, you will often have to use multiple rules to decipher a single phrase.

+A smaller rule set, with building blocks that you use without hesitation, is faster than a larger one with rules you have to think about.

 ## Comments and Corrections

-Welcomed!
 Contact me in one of the ways on the first page.

 ##  Acknowledgements